Nothing Matters

 Connection to existing work

-This conjecture does not emerge from nowhere.
+This framework does not emerge from nowhere.
 It builds directly on a body of serious work in theoretical physics pointing in the same direction.

 Mark Van Raamsdonk at the University of British Columbia demonstrated in 2010 that entanglement between quantum systems is what holds spacetime together — reduce the entanglement and spacetime literally tears apart.
 His paper is one of the foundational texts of this line of thinking.